 Seat Allocation Procedure

-Aspirants are offered admission by following the JEE Main seat allocation procedure.
+Aspirants are offered admission by following the JEE Main 2020 seat allocation procedure.
 They will be given seats based on their AIR ranks and as well as their choice of courses.
-To choose a programme, candidates have to visit the concerned institute's website regularly and make their choices at the appropriate time.
+To choose a program, candidates have to visit the concerned institute's website regularly and make their choices at the appropriate time.

-All candidates have to present their valid and original documents during the JEE Main counselling process.
+All candidates have to present their valid and original documents during the JEE Main 2020 counselling process.
 The idea behind this is to check the following aspects of the candidate.

 - Qualifying examination

 - State of eligibility,